Jamtit/dashboard-forms/README.md

 ## TODO:

-- Create a button, that when you scroll it appears and can take you quickly to the top
+- Fix the form border color when you want to sign-up on the form.
+- Fix the scroll to top button not appearing at first, when the web loads